SSL Certificate Checker

 - In response, the web server sends a copy of its SSL certificate, including the server's SSL version number, cipher settings, session-specific data, and public key.

-- On receiving the encrypted symmetric session key, the server decrypts it using its private key and sends back a response encrypted with the session key to start an encrypted session.
+- On receiving the encrypted symmetric session key, the server decrypts it using its private key and sends a response encrypted with the session key to start an encrypted session.

 Is my certificate SSL or TLS?